-Anna Lynn has recently joined Marketpath this year as Marketing Project Manager.
+Anna Lynn is Marketpath's Marketing Project Manager.
 She received her BA in Communications and Public Relations from Purdue University.
 With a diverse background in education, business management, marketing and adminstrative support, she brings multiple and varied talents to the Marketpath team.
 She enjoys spending time with her family, she loves animlas and is an huge supporter of both her daughter's equestiran competitions and her son's auto racing.

 Join Our Mailing List